GamgeeNL/websocket-client/README.md

 Why would you want to do this?
 I suspect for testing your websocket capable server.

+If you don't know why you would want to then this probably isn't for you.

 ## Installation
 You need to have [Elixir and Erlang](https://elixir-lang.org/install.html) installed.